 For those associations that hire employees, Federal form 941 and California form De-6 are due 30 days after the end of each calendar quarter.
 Tax payments are due semi-weekly, monthly or at the filing date, depending upon the amount owed.
 Annual tax reports (Federal W2, 940; California DE-9) are due January 31.

 Federal Income Tax Returns

 For associations whose fiscal years ended on December 31st, 2016, the IRS has changed the filing deadlines.
-All associations, no matter how small, must file a Federal income tax return four and a half months after the end of its fiscal year.
+All associations, no matter how small, must file a Federal income tax return three and a half months after the end of its fiscal year.
 For calendar year associations, the due date is April 15 (formerly March 15th), although it can be extended for 6 months (until October 15th) by filing an extension form (IRS Form 7004).
 HOAs may elect to file Form 1120H or the standard corporate form 1120.